Santoriellor/cas-oop-project/README.md

 To run the locally (development):
-- `docker compose -f docker-compose.dev.yml up --build -d` (the backend might take a while to build the image)
+- `docker compose -f docker-compose.dev.yml up --build -d` (the backend might take a while to build the image and be ready)